Link to PDF version of Opinion and Judgement

 Minutes of the Special Meeting of NSI (BG62)

 The Minutes of the Special Meeting, dated December 9, 2005, are not authentic.
-Fisher’s signature on the copy of the Minutes of the Special Meeting was copied from her signature on her October 25, 2007 affidavit.
+Fisher’s signature on the copy of the Minutes of the Special Meeting was copied from her signature on her October 25, 2007, affidavit.
 Additionally, the image of the embossment of NSI’s corporate seal was copied from the Corporate Resolution Authorizing Bulk Sale of Assets (BG56), dated December 10, 2005.

 The Minutes of the Special Meeting of NSI also conflict with NFCT’s and Davidson Energy, LLC’s 2005 federal income tax returns, which do not list NSI as owning any interest in either entity.
-Further, the parties do not dispute that Palter and Keyser resigned from NSI’s Board of Directors in September 19, 2005, two months before they, as NSI directors, allegedly signed the Minutes of the Special meeting.
+Further, the parties do not dispute that Palter and Keyser resigned from NSI’s Board of Directors on September 19, 2005, two months before they, as NSI directors, allegedly signed the Minutes of the Special meeting.
 In total, Defendants presented no evidence that NSI purchased Davidson Energy, LLC, Davidson Drilling, LLC, or NFCT.

 Corporate Resolution Authoring Bulk Sale of Assets to NSI (BG56)

 Defendants did not prove the Corporate Resolution, dated December 10, 2005, is authentic.
-The ink from Veselkov’s signature is at least ten months older than the document’s date, which is consistent with Veselkov testimony that he gave Palter three sheets of paper signed in the blank.
+The ink from Veselkov’s signature is at least ten months older than the document’s date, which is consistent with Veselkov’s testimony that he gave Palter three sheets of paper signed in the blank.
 Second, the embossment on the document does not match the embossment from the seal NSI produced at the hearing.

 Standing

 Under Delaware law, a corporation comes into existence when the incorporator files the Certificate of Incorporation with the Delaware Secretary of State.
 8 Del.
 Code § 106.
 Thus, NSI came into existence on August 4, 2004.
-The Certificate of Incorporation authorized issuance of 100,000 shares of capital stock.
+The Certificate of Incorporation authorized the issuance of 100,000 shares of capital stock.

 The Board of Directors, unless limited by the Certificate of Incorporation or Bylaws, manages the corporation’s business and affairs.
 8 Del.
 Code § 141(a).
 A corporation’s Board of Directors can act by unanimous consent, and on August 9, 2004, NSI’s Board of Directors acted by unanimous consent and adopted NSI’s Bylaws, elected officers, ratified the acts of the incorporator, and, in exchange for $100, issued 100 shares of NSI common stock to Veselkov.
 8 Del.
 Code § 141(f); 8 Del.
 Code § 152 (“The board of directors may authorize capital stock to be issued for consideration consisting of cash, any tangible or intangible property or any benefit to the corporation, or any combination thereof.”).
 NSI produced a stock certificate that states Veselkov owns 100 shares of NSI common stock.

 A corporation’s Bylaws may contain any provision, not inconsistent with law or the Certificate of Incorporation, that relates to the business of the corporation, the conduct of the corporation’s affairs, and the rights and powers of the corporation, its stockholders, directors, officers, or employees.
 8 Del.
 Code § 109(b).
 Under Section 2.2 of NSI’s Bylaws, the holder of at least 40% of the voting power of the outstanding shares of NSI’s capital stock may call a special shareholder meeting.
 Under Section 3.4, shareholders may elect directors at a special shareholder meeting by a plurality of votes cast at the special meeting.
-Section 2.6 requires each shareholder to receive written notice of the place, date, time and purpose of the shareholder meeting at least 10 days before and not more than 60 days before the meeting’s date.
+Section 2.6 requires each shareholder to receive written notice of the place, date, time, and purpose of the shareholder meeting at least 10 days before and not more than 60 days before the meeting’s date.
 A shareholder entitled to notice under Section 2.6 can waive the notice requirement in writing under Section 7.4.

 On September 22, 2005, Veselkov, as NSI’s sole shareholder, called a special shareholder meeting and waived the notice requirement in writing.
 The meeting minutes state that all directors had resigned.
 NSI did not admit evidence at the hearing that the entire Board of Directors had resigned as of September 22, 2005.
 The Court construes the meeting minutes statement that all directors had resigned as evidence that Veselkov removed the remaining directors at the special shareholder meeting.
 Veselkov, as NSI’s sole shareholder, had this removal power under Section